openstack/upstream-institute-virtual-environment/README.md

 Getting around in the VM
 ------------------------

-1. Open a terminal and start devstack
-    ``` bash
-    /opt/devstack/stack.sh && optimize-memory
-    ```
-    This step takes about 10 minutes.

-2. Explore the environment.
+1. Explore the environment.
 The four main software you will be using from the desktop during the training are:
     * **Firefox** web browser
     * **Xfce4-terminal** terminal emulator